Sleep easy – there's new hope for patients suffering from sleep apnea.

 Q: Is the treatment covered by insurance?

-A: An FDA approved treatment, the upper airway stimulation procedure is reviewed by insurance companies on a patient by patient basis.
+A: An FDA-approved treatment, the upper airway stimulation procedure is reviewed by insurance companies on a patient by patient basis.
 You can discuss coverage with your doctor at your consultation appointment.
+Many require patients to try other more-traditional treatment options first.

 Q: What is involved in the surgical procedure?